 Even though multi-robot systems have numerous advantages, they do have additional costs.
 One such overhead is coordination and communication between the robots.
 The overall system performance can be directly affected by the quality of coordination and control.
-Communication, as a means of coordination, enables robots to share position information, state of the environment, sensor measurements, and also enable individual robot to learn about the intentions, goals, and actions of other robots.
-Yan~\etal, in their survey, classify the communication structure based on the information transfer modes, namely explicit and implicit communication~\cite{yan2013survey}.
+Communication, as a means of coordination, enables robots to share position information, state of the environment, sensor measurements, and enable individual robots to learn about the intentions, goals, and actions of other robots.
+Yan~\etal, in their survey, classified the communication structure based on the information transfer modes, such as explicit and implicit communication~\cite{yan2013survey}.
 Explicit communication allows direct exchange of information between the robots~\cite{freda20193d, lowe2017multi, salam2019adaptive}, whereas in implicit communication, robots get information about their fellow robots through the environment~\cite{godoy2016implicit}.
-Explicit communication model enables the robots to work in team towards completing the task efficiently.
-In this paper, we explore explicit and asynchronous communication between the robots with a constraint on the communication range.
+Explicit communication model enables the robots to work in a team towards completing the task efficiently.
+In this paper, we explore explicit and asynchronous communication between robots with a constraint on the communication range.